Tactile Systems Technology (NASDAQ:TCMD) Issues FY 2021 Earnings Guidance

 Tactile Systems Technology (NASDAQ:TCMD) issued an update on its FY 2021 earnings guidance on Monday morning.
-The company provided EPS guidance of – for the period.
+The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $215.30 million-$224.50 million, compared to the consensus revenue estimate of $219.87 million.

-Tactile Systems Technology (NASDAQ:TCMD) last released its earnings results on Sunday, May 2nd.
-The company reported ($0.07) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.15) by $0.08.
+Tactile Systems Technology (NASDAQ:TCMD) last issued its quarterly earnings results on Sunday, May 2nd.
+The company reported ($0.07) EPS for the quarter, topping the consensus estimate of ($0.15) by $0.08.
 Tactile Systems Technology had a negative net margin of 4.57% and a positive return on equity of 1.37%.
-Equities research analysts predict that Tactile Systems Technology will post 0.09 earnings per share for the current fiscal year.
+As a group, equities analysts anticipate that Tactile Systems Technology will post 0.09 earnings per share for the current fiscal year.

+In related news, Director William W. Burke sold 800 shares of the business’s stock in a transaction that occurred on Thursday, May 13th.
+The stock was sold at an average price of $52.08, for a total value of $41,664.00.
+Following the completion of the sale, the director now owns 5,043 shares of the company’s stock, valued at approximately $262,639.44.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+In the last ninety days, insiders have sold 1,170 shares of company stock worth $59,141.
+Company insiders own 5.30% of the company’s stock.

 About Tactile Systems Technology